Code for Good Hackathon

 Technology for Social Good

-The Code for Good Challenges are run in partnership with JPMorgan Chase's Technology for Social Good team.
+The Code for Good Hackathons are run in partnership with JPMorgan Chase's Technology for Social Good team.
 As a firm we have a responsibility to help the communities we operate in.
 We all know technology is a powerful tool.
 Used well, it can help nonprofits work smarter, reach higher and further enhance the great work that they do.
 The Technology for Social Good program provides opportunities to share the technology talent and expertise of our organization with nonprofits.

 The Technology for Social Good team works on a number of exciting initiatives, including: